dariowouters/ts-fmod-plugin/README.md

 For any sound mods you want to add you have to copy the (usually located in `/sound/truck/`) `<sound_mod_name>.bank` and the `<sound_mod_name>.bank.guids` files from the mod to the `ts-fmod-plugin` folder, and then open the `selected.bank.txt` file in a text editor and change the text in the file to the filename of the mod (without the file extension).<br>
 So for example if the sound mod files are named `sound_mod.bank` and `sound_mod.bank.guids` you have to change the text in the `selected.bank.txt` file to `sound_mod`.

+You can load multiple sound banks at the same time by having the sound banks in `selected.bank.txt` each on a new line.
+These sound banks will be loaded top to bottom, it will not load any sounds already loaded by a previous sound bank.

 Now you can load the game and the sound should work when you start your truck.